Legrandin/pycryptodome/Doc/src/examples.rst

         f.write(cipher.nonce)
         f.write(ciphertext)

-    # Share securely aes_key and hmac_key with the receiver
+    # Share securely aes_key with the receiver
     # encrypted.bin can be sent over an unsecure channel

 Decryption is also simpler: